tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-27-why-simple-language-isnt-so-simple.md

 There's no easy way around the terminology problem.
 If you explain technical words and concepts in a way that novices can understand, you put off advanced users who already speak the language and have the necessary vocabulary background.
 For example, if the Android developer docs were written with novices in mind, they would be 2-3 times longer than they currently are. *Do you sacrifice concision for one audience to gain clarity with another?*

-Technical writers often find themselves in impossible positions.
+Technical writers often find themselves in impossible situations.
 You can write for novices, or you can write for advanced users, but it's difficult to do both at the same time.
 Your approach will be sure to frustrate one or the other.
-You also can't feasibly create two versions of the documentation.
+And you also can't feasibly create two versions of the documentation.
 You don't have the bandwidth.

 As a result, you have to choose the audience you want your content to connect with.

 <img src="/images/2017/7/plainlanguagediagram-01.svg"/>

 The question of addressing both advanced and novice users with the same set of docs is an age-old conundrum in technical communication.
-One solution is to choose a language that the majority of your users presumably speak.
+One solution is to choose a language that *the majority* of your users presumably understand.
 In [Content Audits and Inventories](https://www.amazon.com/Content-Audits-Inventories-Paula-Ladenburg/dp/1937434389), Paul Ladenburg Land defines simple language as follows:

 > A document, website or other information is in plain language if the target audience can read it, understand what they read, and confidently act on it.
 (9.5.
 Plain Language)